Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Layers/AddCustomDynamicEntityDataSource/readme.md

 ## About the data

-This sample uses a .json file containing observations of marine vessels in the Pacific North West.
+This sample uses a [.json file containing observations of marine vessels in the Pacific North West](https://www.arcgis.com/home/item.html?id=a8a942c228af4fac96baa78ad60f511f) hosted on ArcGIS Online.

 ## Additional information